ranju024/job-tracker-client/README.md

 - Material UI
 - Axios
 - React Router
-- Tailwind CSS

 ## Features

-- User registration and login
-- JWT authentication with protected routes
+- User registration and login, with JWT authentication and protected routes
-- Job applications list with status filtering
+- Job applications list with search, status filtering (including an "Active" filter), and work-type filtering
+- Application detail page with a read-only view by default, an explicit Edit button switches to an editable form, so nothing changes unless you choose to edit
+- Back button (browser history) on the applications list and the application detail page
-- Add, edit, delete job applications
+- Add, edit, and delete job applications, including company, title, URL, location, work type, salary range, source, status, and notes
-- Dashboard with stats
+- Interview scheduling per application (type, date/time, meeting link, location), only offered once an application reaches Screening, Interviewing, or Offered
+- Dashboard with clickable stats: Total, Active, Upcoming interviews, Offers, and Rejected each deep-link to the applications list pre-filtered to match
+- Dashboard "Upcoming interviews" list links straight through to the matching application
+- Dashboard "Applications needing attention" section flags active applications with no update in 15+ days, each clickable through to that application, with a "View all" link to the filtered list once there are more than can fit on the dashboard

 ## Project Structure